richgumy/black_sensor/pcb-firmware/ert_firmware/README.md

 Place the ert_firmware folder in your %userprofile%\esp folder.

-Then run using esp-idf commands
+Then run using esp-idf command

 ```
 idf.py -p PORT flash monitor